Tausif-Husine/MessengerBot/README.md

 2. **Hentai:** Trigger the hentai command by typing the prefix followed by `hentai`.

-3. **Generate** This command generates an Image using the input you give as the prompt
+3. **Generate** This command generates an Image using the input you give as the prompt.

 Don't judge me for the weird commands 🙂